Dynamic Analysis of Digital Chaotic Maps via State-Mapping Networks: State-mapping network of digital chaotic maps in the fixed-point arithmetic domain

-\item A directed \textit{cycle} in a directed graph is a sequence of vertices starting and ending at the same vertex such that, for each two consecutive vertices of the cycle, there exists an edge directed from the earlier vertex to the later one.
+\item The whole SMN is composed of a number of \textit{weakly connected components}, which are maximal subgraphs of a directed graph such that, for every pair of nodes $u$, $v$ in the subgraph, there is a path between $u$ and $v$ in the underlying undirected version of the subgraph.

-\item A \textit{weakly connected component} is a maximal subgraph of a directed graph such that for every pair of vertices $u$, $v$ in the subgraph, there is an undirected path from $u$ to $v$ and a directed path from $v$ to $u$. \end{itemize}
+\item Each weakly connected component has one and only one self-loop (an edge connecting a node to itself) or cycle (a sequence of nodes starting and ending at the same node such that, for every two consecutive nodes in the cycle, there exists an edge directed from the former node to the latter one.)